 Welcome!!
-Join us in celebrating nineteen years of LATVIANS.COM on the web!
+Join us in celebrating twenty years of LATVIANS.COM on the web!

 These words of the writer Rudolfs Blaumanis, from our home page, speak to our love of Latvia and of our Baltic heritage more than any others: